alipali737/pen-test-docs/Tools/Metasploit.md

 jobs -l
 ```
 We can run an exploit as a job using the `-j` flag on a the `exploit` command

+## Writing custom exploit scripts
+All exploit scripts are written in Ruby and documentation can be found on the [Rapid7 Rubydocs](https://www.rubydoc.info/github/rapid7/metasploit-framework/).